Ismail9942/micro-link/README.md

-# React + Vite

-🛠 Admin Credentials:
-Username: admin@gmail.com
-Password: Aa@123
-📖 About MicroBucks:
-MicroBucks is a platform that connects users with small online tasks and allows them to earn money upon completion.
-The platform ensures secure transactions, transparent task tracking, and seamless interactions between task providers and workers.

-🎯 Key Features:
-🔐 User Authentication: Secure login & registration with Firebase authentication.
-📝 Task Listings: Users can browse and select from a variety of available tasks.
-📤 Task Submissions: Easy task submission with real-time status updates.
-💵 Earnings Management: Users can track earnings and withdraw their balance.
-📊 Admin Dashboard: Admins can manage users, tasks, payments, and submissions.
-🔄 Real-time Updates: Instant task status updates with smooth UI interactions.
-💳 Stripe Payment System: Secure and seamless transactions using Stripe integration.
-📜 Detailed Task Instructions: Each task includes detailed instructions and requirements.
-📅 Submission History: Users can view their past submissions and earnings records.
-📱 Fully Responsive Design: Optimized for mobile, tablet, and desktop devices.
-🏗 Tech Stack:
-Frontend: React.js, Tailwind CSS, React Router, React Hook Form
-Backend: Node.js, Express.js
-Database: MongoDB
-Authentication: Firebase
-HTTP Requests: Axios
-Pagination: React Paginate
-UI Libraries: DaisyUI
+> 🔐 _For testing purposes only.
+Do not share in production._
+> Live link: micro-earning-platform-24b8a.firebaseapp.com
+> Username: admin@gmail.com
+> Password: Aa@123

+## 📖 About MicroLab

+MicroLab empowers individuals to earn through micro-tasks such as reviews, surveys, or social interactions.
+The platform is built to ensure:

+- ✅ Secure Transactions
+- ✅ Transparent Task Tracking
+- ✅ Easy Interaction Between Task Providers and Workers

+---

+## 🎯 Key Features

+- 🔐 **User Authentication**
+  Secure login & registration using **Firebase Authentication**.

+- 📝 **Task Listings**
+  Users can browse and select from a variety of available tasks.

+- 📤 **Task Submissions**
+  Submit completed tasks with real-time status updates.

+- 💵 **Earnings Management**
+  Track earnings and withdraw balances easily.

+- 📊 **Admin Dashboard**
+  Admins can manage users, tasks, payments, and submissions.

+- 🔄 **Real-time Updates**
+  Smooth UI with instant task status feedback.

+- 💳 **Stripe Payment Integration**
+  Safe and seamless transactions using **Stripe**.

+- 📜 **Detailed Task Instructions**
+  Clear guidance for each task with requirements.

+- 📅 **Submission History**
+  View your task history and earnings records.

+- 📱 **Fully Responsive Design**
+  Optimized for all devices – mobile, tablet, and desktop.

+---

+## 🏗 Tech Stack

+### 🔹 Frontend

+- React.js
+- Tailwind CSS
+- React Router
+- React Hook Form
+- DaisyUI

+### 🔹 Backend

+- Node.js
+- Express.js

+### 🔹 Database

+- MongoDB

+### 🔹 Authentication

+- Firebase

+### 🔹 API Communication

+- Axios

+### 🔹 Pagination

+- React Paginate

+---

+## 🧪 Want to Try It?

+1. Clone the repository
+2. Install dependencies
+3. Setup Firebase & Stripe credentials
+4. Run both frontend and backend
+5. Use admin credentials to access dashboard

+---

+Feel free to customize this README as needed!